 Split stack calls permitted.
 Process Handling Capability required.
+Must be running in Privileged Mode to specify absolute priority.

 GETPRIVMODE

 Dynamically enters privileged mode.

 GETPRIVMODE; O-P

 The GETPRIVMODE intrinsic switches a temporarily-privileged program from the non-privileged mode to the privileged mode.
 This intrinsic turns the privileged mode bit in the status register on, but leaves the privileged mode bit in the Code Segment Table (CST) entry for the executing segment unchanged.
 The status register, rather than the CST, determines a mode change when running in privileged mode.
 Thus, if additional segments are to be run as part of the program, they will be run in privileged mode unless an intrinsic is called specifically to return to the non-privileged mode.